sourmash-bio/sourmash_plugin_directsketch/README.md

 Full Usage:

 ```
-usage:  gbsketch [-h] [-q] [-d] [-o OUTPUT] [-f FASTAS] [--batch-size BATCH_SIZE] [-k] [--download-only] --failed FAILED --checksum-fail CHECKSUM_FAIL [-p PARAM_STRING] [-c CORES]
+usage:  gbsketch [-h] [-q] [-d] [-o OUTPUT] [-f FASTAS] [--batch-size BATCH_SIZE] [-k] [--download-only] --failed FAILED --checksum-fail CHECKSUM_FAIL [-p PARAM_STRING] [-c CORES] [-r RETRY_TIMES]
-                 [-r RETRY_TIMES] [-g | -m]
+                 [-n {1,2,3,4,5,6,7,8,9,10}] [-a API_KEY] [-g | -m]
                  input_csv

 download and sketch GenBank assembly datasets

 positional arguments:
-  input_csv             a txt file or csv file containing accessions in the first column
+  input_csv             A txt file or csv file containing accessions in the first column.

 options:
   -h, --help            show this help message and exit
   -q, --quiet           suppress non-error output
   -d, --debug           provide debugging output
   -o OUTPUT, --output OUTPUT
-                        output zip file for the signatures
+                        Output ZIP file for the signatures.
+Must end with '.zip'.
   -f FASTAS, --fastas FASTAS
                         Write fastas here
   --batch-size BATCH_SIZE
                         Write smaller zipfiles, each containing sigs associated with this number of accessions.
-                        This allows gbsketch to recover after unexpected failures, rather than needing to
+This allows gbsketch to recover after unexpected failures, rather than needing to restart sketching
-                        restart sketching from scratch.
+                        from scratch.
 Default: write all sigs to single zipfile.
-  -k, --keep-fasta      write FASTA files in addition to sketching.
-Default: do not write FASTA files
+  -k, --keep-fasta      Write FASTA files.
+Default: do not write FASTA files.
-  --download-only       just download genomes; do not sketch
+  --download-only       Download FASTAS but do not sketch.
+Requires '--keep-fasta'.
+By default this downloads both genomes and proteomes.
-  --failed FAILED       csv of failed accessions and download links (should be mostly protein).
+  --failed FAILED       CSV of failed accessions and download links (should be mostly protein).
   --checksum-fail CHECKSUM_FAIL
-                        csv of accessions where the md5sum check failed or the md5sum file was improperly formatted or could not be downloaded
+                        CSV of accessions where the md5sum check failed or the md5sum file was improperly formatted or could not be downloaded.
   -p PARAM_STRING, --param-string PARAM_STRING
-                        parameter string for sketching (default: k=31,scaled=1000)
+                        Parameter string for sketching (default: k=31,scaled=1000).
   -c CORES, --cores CORES
-                        number of cores to use (default is all available)
+                        Number of cores to use (default is all available).
   -r RETRY_TIMES, --retry-times RETRY_TIMES
-                        number of times to retry failed downloads
+                        Number of times to retry failed downloads (default=3).
-  -n {1,2,3}, --n-simultaneous-downloads {1,2,3}
+  -n {1,2,3,4,5,6,7,8,9,10}, --n-simultaneous-downloads {1,2,3,4,5,6,7,8,9,10}
-                        number of accessions to download simultaneously (default=1)
+                        Number of accessions to download simultaneously (default=3).
+Must be <=3 if not using API key.
+  -a API_KEY, --api-key API_KEY
+                        API Key for NCBI REST API.
+Enables use of up to 10 simultaneous downloads.
+Alternatively, set NCBI_API_KEY environmental variable.
-  -g, --genomes-only    just download and sketch genome (DNA) files
+  -g, --genomes-only    Download and sketch genome (DNA) files only.
-  -m, --proteomes-only  just download and sketch proteome (protein) files
+  -m, --proteomes-only  Download and sketch proteome (protein) files only.
 ```

 ## `urlsketch`